 - The peak fall migration period for hummingbirds is from mid-July through August or early September, depending on the route and the exact species.
 Species that nest further north begin migration earlier.

 - At rest, a hummingbird takes an average of 250 breaths per minute.
 Their breathing pace will increase when they are in flight.

-- Depending on the species, habitat conditions, predators and other factors, including threats to hummingbirds, the average lifespan of a wild hummingbird is 3-12 years.
+- Depending on the species, habitat conditions, predators, and other threats to hummingbirds, the average lifespan of a wild hummingbird is three to five years.

 - Despite their small size, hummingbirds are one of the most aggressive bird species.
-They will regularly attack jays, crows and hawks that infringe on their territory.
-Backyard birders often have one dominant hummingbird that guards all the feeders, chasing intruders away.
+They will regularly attack jays, crows, and hawks that infringe on their territory.
+Backyard birders often find they have one dominant hummingbird that guards all the feeders, chasing intruders away.